-Homework needs to be done early
+"Homework needs to be done early."

-A lot of work goes on behind the scenes at school
+"A lot of work goes on behind the scenes at school."

-How a child's confidence can be developed when the focus isn't just on the end result
+"How a child's confidence can be developed when the focus isn't just on the end result."

-My child has learned so much.
-I think the modern teaching methods
+"My child has learned so much.
+I think the modern teaching methods make it easier for children to understand."

-Things I have learned (Children)
+Things I have learned (Children

-Some of my times tables, about the great fire of London, I have also learned how to listen to the teachers
+"Some of my times tables, about the Great Fire of London, I have also learned how to listen to the teachers."

-I have learned how to times and divide.
-I have learned to do column addition and subtraction and the 3 times tables.
+"I have learned how to times and divide.
+I have learned to do column addition and subtraction and the 3 times tables."

-How has the school changed and supported your child?
+How has the school challenged and supported your child?

-She's been given all the opportunities she needed the teachers have known her character and how to get the best out of her.
+"She's been given all the opportunities she needed the teachers have known her character and how to get the best out of her."